Stronger (Kanye West song): Live performances

-Cover versions and appearances in media
+Cover versions and appearances in media / culture

 Allison Williams, acting as the character Marnie, performs the song as a slower and stripped down love ballad in the 2013 TV series Girls, after she had rapped it during her rehearsals.

 Rock band Thirty Seconds to Mars delivered a cover of "Stronger" in their genre for Jo Whiley's edition of the BBC Radio 1 Live Lounge in September 2007; they won the Ultimate Live Lounge Cover for their version and presenter Fearne Cotton gave them a clay trophy for winning.
 Thirty Seconds to Mars said that covering the song for the radio station "helped change our lives" by gathering a wider audience to their pleasure and it was also included on the bonus disc of the band's 2009 album This Is War, alongside the West collaboration "Hurricane 2.0".
 On January 25, 2012, BadBadNotGood released a bluegrass cover of the song with a music video that offers an anti-bullying message.
 In a March 2013 episode of the HBO show Girls, actress Allison Williams performs the song as a slow, stripped down love ballad as Marnie at the birthday party of the character's ex-boyfriend Charlie.
 Williams imparted that despite rapping the song when rehearsing her script, she was told by Lena Dunham it would instead be a ballad for the episode.
 On February 12, 2017, the actress admitted that she has not been able to watch the performance in full, admitting that she was relieved during a HBO playback session when the song's part in the episode was not shown.

 On August 27, 2007, A-Trak premiered his remix of the song, altering the Daft Punk sample and adding a new beat with synths.
 "Stronger" was used for the trailer of the 2007 film The Kingdom.
 Katie Holmes played the song for her 10-hour weekly workouts to prepare for the year's NYC Marathon, during which she listened to it repeatedly in the last six miles.
 On November 19, 2007, the song was included on the compilation album Now That's What I Call Music!
 68. The New York Giants made their entrance to the song at Super Bowl XLII, before their game against the New England Patriots that they won.
 It appears in an action scene of Never Back Down, a 2008 film about high school mixed martial artists.
 The Jabbawockeez danced to the song to celebrate being crowned champions of the first season finale of America's Best Dance Crew on April 4, 2008.
 At the 2008 Stanley Cup playoffs, the New York Rangers made their entrance to the song.
 On January 21, 2009, it was featured in a promotional video for Animal Planet's new show Jockeys.